 Fluoride is a mineral known for its ability to help protect teeth against decay.
-The American Academy of Pediatric Dentistry recognizes fluoride as effective in preventing cavities in children and adolescents.
+The American Academy of Pediatric Dentistry recognizes fluoride as effective in preventing cavities in children and adolescents, which is why it is now recommended to use the size of a grain of rice of fluoride toothpaste for children under the age of 2.
 It allows your child’s teeth to become stronger and more resistant to cavities by making the enamel stronger.
 Fluoride can help fight cavities because it prevents the loss of minerals in the enamel.
 Fluoride can also help discourage acid attacks that can break down teeth.
 This is why when coming to our dental office, your child not only gets a thorough cleaning, but an in-office fluoride treatment is applied to your child’s teeth.

 Baby teeth typically start to come into the mouth between the ages of 6-12 months.
 However, even before the teeth start to erupt, careful attention should be placed on the gums.
 Wiping your baby’s gums with a damp washcloth or a piece of gauze after nursing or bottle-feeding can clear your baby’s gums of any food particles.
 While your baby is teething, teething rings can be useful in helping the teeth come through the gums.
 Over-the-counter pain medications can be helpful as well, just make sure to give them when your baby is most irritable and to follow the recommendations on the bottle.

 Once your baby’s tooth finally comes into the mouth, you should start using a baby toothbrush.
-There is no need to use toothpaste at this point, water is sufficient.
-Once more teeth starting to erupt, using a non-fluoridated toothpaste is recommended until your child is able to spit.
-Once your child is able to spit out the toothpaste, you can start using fluoride toothpaste.
+Use a “smear” of fluoridated toothpaste to brush the teeth of a child less than 2 years of age.
+For the 2-5 year old, dispense a “pea-size” amount of toothpaste and help your child with brushing.
 It is essential that you brush your child’s teeth as well and don’t let him/her brush by him/herself.
 This is will allow you to monitor the teeth for any changes on the teeth, including white spots, stains, or cavities.

 Whether nursing or using the bottle, do not let your child fall asleep during feedings.
 Anything other than water left on your baby’s teeth can cause cavities.
 Brush your child’s teeth after naptime and bedtime feedings, or at least wipe them down with a washcloth or a xylitol-containing dental wipe.